 It wasn’t until July of 2014 that I discovered The Clergy Project (TCP), a full two years after leaving the ministry.
 Even though I had known it couldn’t actually be the case, I had often felt as if I were the only Christian in the world who had lost his faith.
 And I had never even heard of another pastor doing so.
 But in The Clergy Project, I found something that I was long in need of, a sense of community and network of support with other religious professionals traveling on journeys similar to my own.
 And in seeing and hearing their stories, I found a renewed sense of hope for the future.
 Everything was going to be okay.
 This newest chapter of my life was only beginning.

 Today I am alive and well.
 Life is exciting and increasingly filled with wonder and joy.
-Though divorced in 2013, my children continue to be the love of my life.
-Seriously, I don’t know what I would do without them!
-After spending a few transitional years as Customer Service Manager for a downtown Chicago steakhouse, I picked up a life and career coaching certification and opened Next Level Coaching in 2015, focusing on confidence coaching, career optimization, and post-faith lifestyle navigation.
-This was followed by the launch of HumanistCoach.com in the fall of 2016 as a coaching and resource center supporting the secular community.
+Though divorced in 2013, my children continue to be the love of my life—Seriously, I don’t know what I would do without them!
+After spending a few transitional years as Service Manager for a downtown Chicago steakhouse, recent years have focused mostly on various entrepreneurial endeavors and experiments in addition to a little writing and some personal coaching.
+I’m active with a few secular nonprofits and in January 2017 began serving The Clergy Project as its new president.

 Life is full and overflowing.
 It is good, and I am alive!
-And as I often like to remind those around me, life can be a whole lot more joyful without Jesus.
+And as I often like to remind those around me, I’m most certainly more joyful without Jesus.

-To read all the details of Drew’s story, check out his upcoming book The Rise and Fall of Faith: A God-to-Godless Story for Christians and Atheists, releasing from Pitchstone this spring and now available for pre-order on Amazon!
+To read all the details of Drew’s story and engage in some great conversation about your own, check out his new book The Rise and Fall of Faith: A God-to-Godless Story for Christians and Atheists!

 In March of 2015, I returned to the campus of the Moody Bible Institute to participate in a project on understanding atheism.
 Check out the 55-minute video interview here.